nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 3. **Shared Item Consistency**: Validate that each shared item has at least two people listed in its `people` field (otherwise it should be individually assigned or unassigned).

 4. **Fallback Handling**: If the `people` field is missing in legacy data or from older cloud function responses, fall back to sharing the item among all people in the receipt.

+## Item Reference Requirements

+To ensure a consistent and user-friendly experience, the application must handle item references flexibly during the voice assignment step:

+1. **Dual Reference Support**:
+   - Allow users to refer to items by **name** ("the burger" or "fries")
+   - Allow users to refer to items by **position number** ("item #1" or "number 3")
+   - The UI should display clear numeric indicators next to items in the receipt summary to facilitate this

+2. **Data Structure**:
+   - When sending items to the AI for assignment processing, include:
+     - `name`: The item's display name
+     - `quantity`: The item's quantity
+     - `price`: The item's price
+     - `position`: The item's position in the receipt list (1-based index)
+   - AI responses should always use consistent `name` fields in assignments

+3. **Voice Interface Guidance**:
+   - The UI should clearly display numbered items in the receipt summary section
+   - Provide user tips explaining that they can use either item names or numbers
+   - Example tip: "Use the item numbers!
+Say things like 'Emma got #2 and we all shared #5'"

+4. **Response Processing**:
+   - The system should prioritize matching by name for better maintainability
+   - Use position as a fallback when direct name matching fails
+   - Handle cases where item names are updated in the Review step by consistently using the final edited names

+5. **Model Requirements**:
+   - AI prompts must instruct models to recognize and handle both reference methods
+   - When transcripts mention item numbers, models should map them to the correct names
+   - AI responses must always use item names as the primary identifier

 ## UI Mockups